magomimmo/modern-cljs/doc/tutorial-13.md

 If you search GitHub for a CLJ validator library you'll find quite a large number of results, but if you restrict the search to CLJS library only, you currently get just one result: [Valip][2].
-Valip has been forked from the [original CLJ Valip][3] to make it portable on CLJS platform.
-This is already a good result by itself, becasue it demonstrates that we share our long term objective with someone else.
+Valip has been forked from the [original CLJ Valip][3] to make it portable to the CLJS platform.
+This is already a good result by itself, because it demonstrates that we share our long term objective with someone else.
 If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active
 clojure-ists: [Chas Emerick][4] and [James Reeves][5].
-I'd love that the motto *Smart people think alike* was true.
+I'm happy that the motto *Smart people think alike* was true.

-We will eventually search for others CLJ validator libraries later.
-For the moment, by following the Keep It Small and Stupid (KISS) pragmatic approach, we stay with the [Valip][2] library which already seems to satify the first three intermediate requirements we just listed in the
+We will eventually search for others CLJ validator libraries.
+For the moment, by following the Keep It Small and Stupid (KISS) pragmatic approach, we will stay with the [Valip][2] library which already seems to satisfy the first three intermediate requirements we just listed in the
-introduction: its goodness should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.
+introduction: its quality should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.

 # The server side validation